newt0/in-fight-amm-monorepo/docs/hackathon/pitch-script-5m.md

 We validated the concept through several Sui hackathons and built working prototypes.
 Now we are moving into fundraising.

-We are meeting with 3RD GEAR, a Dentsu group company and an investor in both Sui and ONE.
+We’ve been in regular contact with 3RD GEAR, a Dentsu group company and an investor in both Sui and ONE.
-We have had a close relationship with them for several years.
+I’m also getting advice from Kriss at Scallop.

-We are also speaking with Soma Capital, a seed investor in Kalshi, and Scallop, the No.1 DeFi protocol on Sui.
+And we’re having ongoing conversations with Soma Capital, a seed investor in Kalshi.

 And we are launching a Web3 education program together with Waseda University.